austenb28/GlyRot/README.md

 in `~/.bashrc` and open a new terminal.

 A precompiled binary using Gromacs 5.1 is provided in the bin directory.
-GlyRot must be executed while Gromacs 5.1 is installed.
+GlyRot must be executed while Gromacs 5.1 is installed statically.
 If the GlyRot exectuable must be rebuilt, a Makefile is provided in the top directory, which can be built using `make`.

 # Arguments
 Execute `GlyRot.py -h` for a brief description of arguments.
 Defaults values are provided  for optional arguments.